 In addition, relapse is a very real part of recovery — especially in early recovery.
-According to the National Institute on Drug Abuse, relapse rates for substance use disorders is 40-60%.
+According to the National Institute on Drug Abuse, relapse rates for substance use disorders is 40-60%, this includes relapse from dangerous prescription drugs.
 This means that relapsing could be a very real possibility for you, and your friends and coworkers may not understand this if you end up needing another detox and treatment stay along your journey.
 By waiting until you are more solid in your routine and aftercare, you are setting yourself up for the best chances of long-term recovery.

 One of the most important parts of telling friends and coworkers that you are in recovery is making sure that you are ready to do it.
 This might sound simple, but you could find yourself in a situation where you aren’t ready to divulge.
 Tips for handling these situations include:

 - Be ready to turn it down.
 If you are at an event or function where substances are offered to you, remember that “No” can be used as a full sentence.
 You can also make up a white lie, such as you want to have an early night, need to drive safely, or are waking up early the next day and would rather not indulge.

 - Be ready for questions.
 If you do decide to open up and let friends and coworkers know that you are in recovery, they may have questions for you.
 While they are mostly good-natured, they can be triggering for some people.
 Be ready to handle those by rehearsing answers with your sober support so that you are prepared.